chart21/mkdocs-hpmpc/docs/nn.md

 - Train models in PyTorch and export them as `.bin` files
 - Import existing model parameters as `.pth` files and export them as `.bin` files

-The generated `.bin` files are compatible with `PIGEON` and can be used to achieve similiar accuracy as the original model in PyTorch.
+The generated `.bin` files are compatible with `PIGEON` and can be used to achieve similar accuracy as the original model in PyTorch.

 ### Training and Exporting a Model

-A single line of code sufficies to train a model in PyTorch and export it to `PIGEON`.
+A single line of code suffices to train a model in PyTorch and export it to `PIGEON`.
 The following command trains an AlexNet model on the CIFAR-10 dataset for 30 epochs and exports the model and datasets as `.bin` files.

 ```bash
  python main.py --action train --export_model --export_dataset --transform standard --model AlexNet --num_classes 10 --dataset_name CIFAR-10 --modelpath ./models/alexnet_cifar --num_epochs 30 --lr 0.01 --criterion CrossEntropyLoss --optimizer Adam